IBCNServices/tengu-charms/CONTRIBUTING.md

 Less config options is better.
 Remove unimportant config options such as the installation directory.
 If the Charm can find out what the best option is at runtime, do that.

+### Say **why** you do something

+**Don't bother writing comments about what you're doing.
+We can all read the code.**

+Did you just spend the last 4 hours finding the source of a strange intermittent bug?
+Write a small comment next to the fix to say why that line is critical because if you don't, you'll forget and remove the line in 5 months.

 ## Charming

 ### Change config non-destructively (don't use templates)